gilborty/blame_stats/README.md

-# markdown_table_generator
+# blame_stats
-WIP that takes in a text file and spits out a markdown table
+WIP that takes in a text file containing the results of `systemd-analyze blame` and generates graphs and stats

 ## Example usage for bootimage data
-`python markdown_table_generator -f ../data/bootimage.txt -t -o output.md`
+`python blame_stats -f ../data/bootimage.txt`